 Mentors Care’s mission is to provide at-risk high school students who are at risk of not graduating with mentors, tools and resources in school districts throughout the State of Texas and beyond to help lead them toward graduation and purposeful, fulfilling lives.
 Mentors Care will promote itself to school districts which are historically underserved, then work with the school district to enlist, train and equip volunteer mentors to care about – and to believe in – the kids they serve.

-We have a population of students in our high schools are at-risk.
-A student is considered to “at-risk” if he or she is at significant risk of not graduating from high school.
-The reasons are varied; homeless, impoverished, poor support system, failed classes in previous years, poor attendance, incarcerated parents, single parent homes, peer pressure and poor judgment.
+We have a significant population of students in our high schools who are at-risk of failing or not graduating due to homelessness, impoverishment, poor support systems, failed classes in previous years, poor attendance, incarcerated parents, single-parent homes, peer pressure, poor judgment and more.

 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and their future.
 Ultimately, mentoring helps propel at-risk students to personal growth and development, and social and economic opportunity that they might otherwise never realize.
 Yet only one in three at risk students will ever be offered the opportunity to have a mentor.